Take Action at the Cancer Center

 Support from Patient Navigators

-At UI Cancer Center, patient navigators play a crucial role in cancer care.
+At University of Illinois Cancer Center, patient navigators play a crucial role in cancer care.
 They guide patients as they move through the continuum of care, including cancer screening, diagnostic testing, treatment, and survivorship.
 Navigators lend their expertise every step of the way, helping improve patient outcomes.

-The Role of Patient Navigators at UI Cancer Center
+The Role of Patient Navigators at the Cancer Center

 A patient navigator can support you during cancer care by: